 Northumberland, England Points of Interest on a UK Road Trip Route

 We quickly continued onwards to Dunstanburgh Castle to make the most of our sunny day in Northumberland, England.
 Again, there is a large parking area just outside the town of Craster.
 From the parking area, families walk about 30-45 minutes to the ruins of the castle.
 The walk is a pleasant one along the rocky Northumberland coastline through pastures of grazing sheep.
-The castle looks far off in the distance at first, but the walk is surprisingly quick on a nice sunny day.
+The hill top castle looks far off in the distance at first, but the walk is surprisingly quick on a nice sunny day.
 At the castle, families can pay a fee to visit this English Heritage site and then go inside and explore the ruins.
 Planning a road trip in the UK?
 You might want to consider buying a family pass to English Heritage sites.

 The Dunstanburgh Castle is much more scenic from the outside.
 However, we had walked a ways to get there and curiosity got the best of me; I just had to go inside.
 It is fun to climb up into one of the towers and explore the ruins.
 It is also possible to walk through a field to the ruins on the opposite side from the seashore for a view facing up the coast from the castle.
 I was glad that we did this late in the day on a sunny day.
 It was one of the most beautiful castles we saw on our England trip.
 The light on this Northumberland castle and coastline were lovely just a few hours from sunset.